-OUR CONNECTION There are significant infrastructure projects occurring and proposed in the not-too-distant future that will remarkably reshape the region in years to come.
-These projects include the Batemans Bay Bridge Realignment, Moruya Bypass, new regional hospital, new regional integrated Emergency Services Precinct, Moruya Airport Redevelopment, Eurobodalla Southern Water Supply Storage and MacKay Park Aquatic, Arts and Leisure Centre.
-The Princes Highway provides a crucial transport corridor through the Shire, moving people and freight through towns and villages and providing essential economic opportunities to the region.
-As an increasing number of people visit the region, traffic congestion has created significant delays during peak holiday periods.
-The infrastructure work occurring and proposed at Batemans Bay and Moruya will alleviate traffic congestion, however; these projects will have a major impact on the structure, function and accessibility of the towns and villages in the future.
+36 Our connection \\\ There are significant infrastructure projects occurring and proposed in the not too distant future that will remarkably reshape the region in years to come.
+These projects include the Batemans Bay Bridge realignment, Moruya bypass, new regional hospital, new regional integrated emergency services precinct, Moruya Airport redevelopment, Eurobodalla Southern Water Supply Storage, and the Batemans Bay Regional Aquatic, Arts and Leisure Centre.
+The Princes Highway provides a crucial transport corridor through the shire, moving people and freight through towns and villages and providing essential economic opportunities to the region.
+As an increasing number of people visit the region, traffic congestion creates significant delays during peak holiday periods.
+The infrastructure work occurring and proposed at Batemans Bay and Moruya will alleviate traffic congestion, however, these projects will have a major impact on the structure, function and accessibility of Eurobodalla's towns and villages in the future.
+Early identification of issues, risks and opportunities is important.
 Eurobodalla is heavily reliant on the car as the primary source of transportation.
 Only 0.7% of residents use public transportation and the lack of transport choice is a measure of transport disadvantage.

-Whilst 85% of residents own a car, transport disadvantage is experienced by specific groups in the population, primarily families with young children, people with a disability and Indigenous Australians.
-This provides an opportunity to consolidate future development in the urban centres and establish alternative modes of transportation around activity and employment centres.
-In Eurobodalla, water scarcity is a major issue.
-This has been made more evident during the recent drought.
-The recent announcement that Council has secured government funding to construct a new water storage facility south west of Bodalla is welcomed news.
-The facility will provide water storage well into the future and enable the region to grow.
+Whilst 85% of residents own a car, transport disadvantage is experienced by specific groups in the population, primarily families with young children, people with disability, and Indigenous Australians.
+There is an opportunity to consolidate future development in the urban centres and establish alternative modes of transportation around activity and employment centres.
+In Eurobodalla, water scarcity is a major issue, made more evident during the recent drought and Black Summer bushfires.
+Council has secured government funding towards construction of a new water storage facility south west of Bodalla.
+This will supplement Deep Creek Dam in the north of the shire, and provide water storage well in the future and enable the region to grow.
+Planning priority 7 Collaborate with NSW government in delivering strategic infrastructure projects There are a number of major infrastructure projects occurring or planned in the Eurobodalla.
+The NSW government is constructing a new bridge at Batemans Bay, due for completely early in 2023, and there are plans for a bypass at Moruya.
+Furthermore, potential upgrades and duplication of the Princes Highway will impact Mogo, Bodalla and Narooma in years to come.
+There is also a NSW government commitment to build a regional hospital in the Eurobodalla.
+While these projects are exciting and provide opportunities for Eurobodalla, each project will also have varying degrees of impact on existing settlements.
+Early identification of issues, risks and opportunities is important.
+It has also been identified in Eurobodalla's Nature-based Tourism Feasibility Study that further consideration needs to be given to tourism infrastructure, particularly surrounding adventure trails.
+Eurobodalla NBT Feasibility Study